Trying to get your job search off to a strong start – only to be hampered by the resume-writing process?

 Even if you’re in touch with what your value-add means to your next employer, it’s difficult to articulate it for others to read!
 It’s even harder to translate your personal brand into the context of a cohesive executive or professional resume.

-- After writing your resume, show it to others.
-What do THEY think you’re missing about your own message?
+After writing your resume, show it to colleagues and others familiar with your work.
+What do THEY think you could be missing about yourself?

 In summary, writing your resume can seem like the most challenging part of your job search.